Skip to main content

 Note

--ForceInstall will force the installation of the same or older driver version. -CleanInstall will wipe existing driver configurations.
+-ForceInstall will force the installation of the same or older driver version. -CleanInstall will wipe any existing driver configurations.

 Transcript started, output file is C:\Logs\InstallnVidiaDisplayDriver.LOG